HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 When all the coals are covered with gray ash, assemble the cooker and place the roast bone-side down on the top grate.
 Insert a probe thermometer in the center of the roast to monitor the internal meat temperature during cooking.

 Set the three bottom vents to 100% open.
 Open the top vent fully and leave it that way throughout the entire cook.
-Add the smoke wood to the hot coals.

-I like my prime rib somewhere between medium-rare and medium--pink, but not bloody--so I picked 125°F as the internal temperature at which I would remove the roast from the cooker.
+I like my prime rib somewhere between medium-rare and medium—pink, but not bloody—so I picked 125°F as the internal temperature at which I would remove the roast from the cooker.
 After a 30 minute rest, I would expect it to reach a final internal temperature of 130-135°F. Going much beyond 135°F risks overcooking the roast, so be careful if you do.

-If you want rare prime rib with some medium-rare and medium meat on the ends, remove the roast from the cooker at 115°F so it will reach a final temperature of 120-125°F after that 30 minute rest.
+If you want rare prime rib with some medium-rare and medium meat on the ends, remove the roast from the cooker at 115°F so it will reach a final temperature of 120-125°F after the 30 minute rest.

 There's no need to turn or baste the roast during the cooking process.

-2:45pm 400 52 100 100 100
+2:45 pm 400 52 100 100 100

-3:00pm 382 61 100 100 100
+3:00 pm 382 61 100 100 100

-3:15pm 365 68 100 100 100
+3:15 pm 365 68 100 100 100

-3:30pm 366 77 100 100 100
+3:35 pm 366 77 100 100 100

-3:45pm 363 87 100 100 100
+3:45 pm 363 87 100 100 100

-4:00pm 360 96 100 100 100
+4:00 pm 360 96 100 100 100

-4:15pm 360 105 100 100 100
+4:15 pm 360 105 100 100 100

-4:30pm 360 117 100 100 100
+4:30 pm 360 117 100 100 100

-4:45pm 360 126 100 100 100
+4:45 pm 360 126 100 100 100

 Note that the vent percentages represent the way I set the vents at the time indicated.

-I cut thick slices for dinner and served them with a baked potato, creamed corn, au jus and creamy horseradish on the side, and a slice of pumpkin cheesecake for dessert.
+I cut thick slices for dinner and served them with a baked potato, creamed corn, au jus and creamy horseradish sauce on the side, and a slice of pumpkin cheesecake for dessert.

-There were plenty of leftovers for prime rib sandwiches served on garlic butter toasted rolls with fries and au jus on the side (I use Lawry's or Knorr brand au jus from a packet).
+There were plenty of leftovers for prime rib sandwiches served on garlic butter toasted rolls with fries and au jus on the side (I use Lawry’s or Knorr au jus from a packet).

 My cooking log notes that the meat looked beautiful, juicy, and well-roasted, with a thin, pink smoke ring around the edge.
 The herb paste formed a dark crust that looked very appetizing.
 The aroma was rich and beefy, and the herbs and garlic mellowed nicely during cooking.
-The meat was extremely tender, as you would expect from USDA Prime meat, and tasted delicious with a great smoky flavor I've never experienced in prime rib before.
-The apple and cherry smoke wood was not too strong, but not too subtle--it was just right.
+The meat was extremely tender, as you would expect from USDA Prime meat, and tasted delicious with a great smoky flavor I’ve never experienced in prime rib before.
+The apple and cherry smoke wood was not too strong, but not too subtle—it was just right.

 Back to Cooking Topics